-Employees may withdraw from the option plan.
-On withdrawal the withdrawing employee will be paid a withdrawal value calculated based on the market value of the allocated option entitlement at the original allocation date plus an increase factor ranging from 0% to 25% depending on the period the options have been held.
+Employees could withdraw from the option plan.
+On withdrawal withdrawing employees were paid a withdrawal value calculated based on the market value of the allocated option entitlement at the original allocation date plus an increase factor ranging from 0% to 25% depending on the period the options have been held.
 The withdrawal value calculation includes an interest factor for withdrawals occurring more than three years after their allocation date.
-The fair value of the options granted during the current financial year plus the impact of the increase factor on the withdrawal value amounting to \$408,351 (2012: \$380,766) has been recognised as an expense in profit or loss for the year ended 31 December 2013.
+The fair value of the options granted during the current financial year plus the impact of the increase factor on the withdrawal value amounting to \$85,700 (2013: \$408,351) has been recognised as an expense in profit or loss for the year ended 31 December 2014.